Little One: Chapter 21

 He laughed, sped up, and turned around so he could face me walking backwards.
 “If you would just tell me the real reason why you were so against doing this I’ll stop doing that.”

 I sighed in exasperation.
 “Look around.
-It’s freezing cold, scorching hot, and soaking wet at the same time.
+It’s freezing cold, scorching hot, and soaking wet all at the same time.
 We are being both frozen and burned alive as we speak.”

 I glared.
 “You’re never going to let this go, are you?”